François Delecour: Later career and comeback in Monte Carlo

 In December 2011, it was announced that Delecour would make a comeback to WRC.
 He ran the latest-spec Fiesta WRC in 2012 Monte Carlo Rally.
 In the rally Delecour finished 6th and drove some top 3 stage times during the event.

 In 2012, Delecour also returned to the IRC-championship in Rally Corsica, in which he drove a Visit Romania-backed Renault Mégane RS in IRC Production Cup and IRC 2WD Cup.
 Delecour finished third in his class and said he would like to do more IRC rallies in the future.
 Delecour competed in 2012 in the Romanian Rally Championship, winning 5 rallies on the way to the title and also finishing third among the IRC drivers in the Sibiu Rally with his Peugeot 207 S2000, the Romanian event being part of the IRC championship Late 2012 Delecour announced he would take part in European Rally Championship with Peugeot 207 S2000 in 2013 and he will be co-driven by Dominique Savignoni.
 Delecour also defended his Romanian Rally Championship title in 2013.

 In December 2013, it was announced that Delecour, after winning the Romanian championship for the second time, would take part in Rally Monte Carlo 2014 with M-Sport Ford Fiesta RS WRC.
 Unfortunately, he was forced to retire on the first stage because of a broken accelerator.

 In 2014, Delecour continued participating in the Romanian Rally Championship and won the title for the third time.
 He also returned to WRC for 2014 edition of Rallye de France Alsace with Tuthill Porsche 911 RGT and finished 37th, after a small off that damaged the car's radiator.
 After the rally Delecour told he will work for FIA R-GT Cup, a championship in which he wants to compete in 2015.

 In early 2015, it was announced that Delecour would participate in FIA's new R-GT Cup series for GT cars in the World and European Rally Championships with a Porsche 911 run by Tuthill team.
 Rallies include Monte Carlo, Ypres Rally, Rally Germany, Rally Valais and the Tour of Corsica.
 In Monte Carlo, Delecour won his class and finished on 23rd place in overall results with his Porsche.
 In Ypres Rally, Delecour finished second in RGT Cup class.
 He finished second again in RGT cup event in Rallye Deutschland, but his overall position was 53rd after suffering from problems, including going off in the second day of the rally.
 Delecour won the next event, Tour de Corse, and secured the victory of FIA R-GT championship.

-In 2023, François Delecours entered the Monte Carlo WRC round in a privately entered Rally 2 Skoda.
+In 2023, Delecours entered the Monte Carlo WRC round in a privately entered Rally 2 Skoda.
 He finished 10th in his category.